Home/Blog/Chronic Care/Diabetes/Sugar-Free Rice for Diabetes Control

 2) Nutrient Content

 Rice is a staple food rich in carbohydrates, providing energy to the body.
 It contains essential nutrients such as B-complex vitamins (especially B1 and B3) and minerals like iron, magnesium, and phosphorus.
 Brown rice, a whole grain option, retains more nutrients due to its bran and germ layers.
 However, refined white rice loses some of its nutrients during processing.
-While rice is a good energy source, incorporating a variety of nutrient-dense foods is important for a balanced diet.

 3) Fibre Content

 Brown rice and other similar varieties are known to have a greater quantity of dietary fibre than refined white rice.
-This fibre content can be particularly advantageous for those living with diabetes, as it has been shown to assist in controlling blood sugar levels.
+This fibre content can be particularly advantageous for those with diabetes, as it has been shown to assist in controlling blood sugar levels.
 Additionally, fibre can help promote feelings of fullness and contribute to overall digestive health.

 4) Glycemic Index Consideration